- Paid Traffic Manifesto

 This is not a ‘flavor of the day’ tactics-based training.
 Instead, it’s focused on timeless principles that inform implementation.
-I expect some of the ‘which button do I push?’ details will change over time (and those will be updated), but the focus is on the high-leverage strategies that drive the action, not the ‘in the weeds’ details.
+I expect some of the ‘which button do I push?’ details will change over time, but the focus is on the high-leverage strategies that drive the action, not the ‘in the weeds’ details.

-However, approximately 60% of course content will be implementation and I am expecting those recommendations to be largely durable over time (and updated as necessary).
+However, approximately 80% of course content is implementation and I those recommendations are durable over time (and updated as necessary).

 4.)
 I’m new to paid traffic (never done it before) — will the course be too advanced for me?

-I would suggest reading the free 10-part blog series I wrote last month.
+I would suggest reading the free 10-part blog series first.
 If that feels like it’s too complicated, that’s probably a good indicator The Traffic Engine won’t be a good fit.
 (In that case, I would recommend studying that material and asking questions in the comments which I’ll continue to answer.)

 On the other hand, if that content and style resonates with you, I would expect The Traffic Engine will be accessible to you.
-I’ll go into much greater depth in the course, but my approach to distilling / simplifying ideas so they’re accessible will be the same.
+I go into much greater depth in the course, but my approach to distilling / simplifying ideas so they’re accessible is the same.

 5.)
 I’ve been driving paid traffic for years — it’s our primary source of leads — will I learn anything I don’t already know?

 I’m 100% convinced André added this question as a curveball knowing how much I hate to discuss my background and experience.